isc-projects/kea/doc/guide/dhcp4-srv.rst

 If the client belongs to the "b-devices" class (because it includes option 93 with a value of 0x0002), that doesn't guarantee that the subnet 10.0.0.0/24 will be used (or preferred) for this client.
-The server can use either of the two subnets because the subnet 192.0.2.0/26 is also allowed for this client.
+The server can use either of the two subnets, because the subnet 192.0.2.0/26 is also allowed for this client.
 The client classification used in this case should be perceived as a way to restrict access to certain subnets, rather than a way to express subnet preference.
 For example, if the